theodoragirgis/rebound/docs/simulationvariables.md

     print(sim.t)   # print current simulation time
     ```

-Below, we list the important variables in the simulation stucture.
+Below, we list the important variables in the simulation structure.
 To keep the documentation concise, variables which are only intended for internal use are not documented here.

 ## Timestepping